How much does it cost to contest a will?

 Are there extra costs when you contest a will?

-If you start contesting early, before probate is granted, you can ask your solicitor to lodge a ‘caveat’ with the Probate Registry.
-This will cost £15 and will put a hold on probate being obtained.
+If you start contesting before probate is granted, you can ask your solicitor to lodge a caveat.
+The Probate Registry will then pause the probate process, and this will cost £15.

-You will need to get a copy of the will – if this isn’t granted by the beneficiaries, you can pay £10 for a copy.
+You will also need to get a copy of the will.
+If this isn’t provided by the beneficiaries, you can pay £10 for a copy.

 What about mediation?

 Mediation can be a lower-cost option when contesting a will, as it’s less adversarial.
-It can often cost around £2000-£3000 and involves discussing the issue directly with the beneficiaries until a compromise can be reached.
+It can often cost around £2,000 to £3,000.
+It involves discussing the issue directly with the beneficiaries until a compromise can be reached.

-Obviously, this isn’t applicable in all situations, but for those where there is a positive or neutral relationship between the beneficiaries and those contesting, mediation may be a suitable option.
+Obviously, this isn’t applicable in all situations.
+But where there is a positive or neutral relationship between the beneficiaries and those contesting, mediation may be a suitable option.

 Who pays to contest a will?

 Upfront costs for contesting a will are usually minimal.
-But the process can take a long time which makes the costs build up.
+But the process can take a long time, which causes costs to build up.

-It’s also important to consider that for those who will struggle to survive while probate is paused, the case can cost more – spouses who have their joint accounts locked after the passing of their husband or wife for example.
-In some cases, costs may be recovered from the other side or upon receipt of the settlement.
+It’s also important to consider that for people who would struggle financially while probate is paused, the case can become even more expensive.
+This may apply to spouses or civil partners who have their joint accounts locked after the death of their husband or wife, for example.
+In some cases, costs may be recovered from the other side or paid once a settlement is received.

-It's always important to discuss payment issues with your solicitor as soon as possible.
+Discussing payment issues with your solicitor as soon as possible is always important.

 How to contest a will

-If you want to contest a will, be aware that there is often a time limit.
-You usually have six months to begin a claim once the executor of the estate in question has been given a Grant of Probate (see the legal right to manage the estate).
-If you think you have the grounds to contest a will, you should seek legal advice immediately.
+If you choose to contest a will, be aware that there is often a time limit.
+You usually have six months to bring a claim once the executor of the estate in question has been given a Grant of Probate.
+If you think you have grounds to contest a will, you should seek legal advice immediately.

-Contrary to popular opinion, you don’t have to be a direct relative to have the legal right to start an inheritance dispute.
-You could be a partner, a close friend, or someone that was dependent upon the deceased.
+You don’t need to be a direct relative or family member to have the legal right to start an inheritance dispute.
+You could be a partner, a close friend, or someone who was dependent on the deceased.

-As part of the process of contesting a will, you will have to acquire a copy of the will from the executor of the estate.
-However, if they’re not willing to share a copy, a solicitor can help you apply for a caveat - you can then lodge a formal claim to court.
+You will have to obtain a copy of the will from the executor of the estate as part of the process of contesting it.
+However, if they’re not willing to share a copy, a solicitor can help you apply for a caveat.
+You can then lodge a formal claim with the court.

 Can you contest a will after probate?

-Contesting a will after probate is more complicated because it’s harder to reassess everything once the assets have been shared among the beneficiaries.
+Contesting a will after probate is more complicated because it becomes harder to review matters once the assets have been distributed among the beneficiaries.

-If you want to contest a will after probate, you should contact a solicitor as soon as possible.
+If you choose to contest a will after probate, you should contact a solicitor as soon as possible.

 Contesting a will in Scotland

-Contesting a will in Scotland is slightly different from the rest of the UK, and it can be more difficult.
+Contesting a will in Scotland is slightly different from England and Wales, and it can be more difficult.

-The main difference is that the Inheritance Act of 1975 doesn’t apply in Scotland.
-This act is concerned with providing provision for family, spouses or other dependents who would suffer without provision from the will.
+The main difference is that the Inheritance Act 1975 doesn’t apply in Scotland.
+This act is concerned with making provision for family members, spouses, or other dependants who would suffer without provision from the will.

 The grounds that are valid in contesting wills in Scotland are:

-Another clear difference in Scotland is ‘protection from disinheritance’ or ‘forced heirship’ which protects an automatic entitlement that children or a spouse should receive in a will.
-These are called ‘legal rights’.
-However, legal rights don’t determine how much a child should receive from a will if they don't feel they have received enough.
+Another clear difference in Scotland is protection from disinheritance, sometimes referred to as forced heirship.
+This protects an automatic entitlement that children or a spouse should receive from a will.
+These are called legal rights.
+However, legal rights don’t determine how much a child should receive from a will if they feel they have not received enough.

 If you’re concerned about probate and think you may need to contest a will, you can fill out our quick quote form to compare highly qualified, specialised probate solicitors.